 Increased national recognition of play

-- Play Wales supported the Welsh Assembly Government to develop the 2002 Play Policy – we believe it to be the first in the world.
+Play Wales supported the Welsh Assembly Government to develop the 2002 Play Policy – the first in the world.
 Play Wales also supported the work of developing the Welsh Assembly Government Play Policy Implementation Plan (2006).

 A dynamic workforce

 Play Wales developed The First Claim ... a framework for playwork quality assessment and The First Claim – desirable processes.
 These publications aim to support those working with children to analyse play environments and provides a framework to assess the quality of what is being provided for, and experienced by children.

 Play Wales led the UK review of the Playwork Values and Assumptions.
 Following consultation, the Playwork Principles were adopted by the sector and endorsed by SkillsActive, the Sector Skills Council for Playwork, in 2005.
 The Playwork Principles now underpin the occupational standards for playwork in the UK.